MappingHigh Resolution Tracking Detail

-Tracking maps are the primary way in which users will initially interact with the GPS system.
+Tracking maps are the primary way in which users will initially interact with a GPS system.
 Great mapping enables users to quickly review and evaluate the performance of an individual driver or a fleet of vehicles.
-Maps must be robust, yet easy enough, for an average user to quickly review the data.
-Once a system is deployed glancing at the map takes just a few minutes to spot opportunities for improvement.
+From just the map view, you can see when all your drivers are on the road every morning and where the closet drivers are to any emergency calls that may arise throughout the day.

 The smart map displays exceptions based on the area being viewed.
-On hover over of the mouse pointer the second-by-second detail can be seen as the seconds scroll by.
+Simply hover the mouse pointer to reveal the exceptional second-by-second details.
 Because of this high resolution, the accident reconstruction feature provides an added layer of protection in the event of a vehicle accident.
 Exceptions can be created from routine data or custom written.

 Example: Exit zone by vehicle group A, for more than 65 seconds and a speed greater than 30 mph.

 There are multiple mapping options which play an important role in the diverse applications of GO customers.
 Google maps are the standard and primary mapping application.
 Customers can use their ESRI maps with a web map server or utilize OpenStreetMaps.org.
 Map views can be saved and set to default by

 This example zone shows the power you have to create very large and complicated zones or geofences.
 Notice how the zone has over 100 points in the polygon to encompass a very specific area.
 In this example, emergency service vehicles dispatched outside the City of Seminole were able to be billed to neighboring areas for fire and medical services.
 Zones can also be quickly added and imported with one of our customers having over 150,000 zones.